 If you're traveling to Thailand you have got to have some sort of elephant experience, right?
 Here are the best parks to go to.

 Millions of tourists flood to Thailand every year - for good reason.
-There are some incredible places (just check out our Thailand Destination Guide if you need some ideas).
+There are some incredible places.

 One of the things everyone wants to do here is interact with elephants and it's become quite the attraction.
 Sadly, many tour organization famously mistreat the elephants as a consequence of sustaining this practice for the large number of tourists that come through.
 While playing with elephants is an amazing experience, you want to make sure you are going to an elephant park that has the best intentions for both their elephants and for you.